qeesung/gitaly/STYLE.md

 ### RPC Goroutines

 These are goroutines created to help handle an RPC.
-Except for in rare conditions, a goroutine that is started during an RPC will also need to end before the RPC returns.
-This quality of most goroutines makes it easy to reason about goroutine cleanup.
+A goroutine that is started during an RPC will also need to end when the RPC completes.
+This quality makes it easy to reason about goroutine cleanup.

 #### Defer-based Cleanup